Master of Arts in Secondary English Education

 Course of Study

 The program comprises 10 courses (30 units): 8 program courses and 2 electives.
-Program classes meet from 4:00 – 6:45 pm and 7:00 – 9:45 pm every Thursday for four semesters.
+Program classes meet back-to-back on Monday late afternoons/evenings for four semesters.
 These classes are generally reserved for the English Education Master’s cohort.
 The two elective courses, in English, subjects related to English, or education, are normally taken during the two-year program; some students may be able to substitute courses taken prior to this program (e.g., in a recent CSUN teaching-credential program) for these two electives.

 Fall of First Year